xavier-crean/su3_mc_u1extract/README.md

 ## Input file and some conventions

-A template input file is created when calling executables without input file and everything following `#` (up to carriage return) in the input file is interpreted as a comment.
+A template input file `template_input.in` is created when calling executables without input file and everything following `#` (up to carriage return) in the input file is interpreted as a comment.

 Some conventions used in the code are the following: